SQL UPPER Function

 employees

-The query just read the data from the employees table and convert them on the fly.
-The data in the table remains intact.
+In this example, we retrieve data from the last_name column of the employees table and convert them to uppercase on the fly.
+The data in the last_name column of the employees remains intact.

-When you query the data using the WHERE clause, the database systems often match data case sensitively.
+When filtering data using the WHERE clause, database systems match character strings case-sensitively.
 For example, the literal string Bruce is different from bruce.

 SELECT